 * Note: You may be able to close your study if data analysis is being done by someone else, such as the sponsor or the lead site.
 You may also be able to close the study if data analysis or manuscript preparation no longer involves use or access to individually identifiable information, and they key has been destroyed.

-Most studies must undergo continuing review annually or every 3 years.
+Most studies must undergo continuing review annually.
 However, the IRB may require more frequent review.
 Your approval letter will clearly list the study's expiration date, and you can sort your studies by expiration date in iRIS.
 Please note that exempt studies do not expire and do not require continuing review.

 The iRIS system sends out a courtesy continuing review reminder to the PI and study contacts before a study expires.
 However, it is ultimately the PI's responsibility to submit a continuing review application, allowing 4 weeks for review and re-approval before expiration.

 If approval expires, ALL RESEARCH ACTIVITIES INVOLVING HUMAN SUBJECTS MUST STOP, even if the continuing review application has been submitted to the IRB.
 Research activities include, but are not limited to, study visits, medical records review and data analysis.
 The only exception is that activities needed for participant safety should continue; contact the IRB if this occurs.
 No new subjects may be enrolled.

 If any project activity occurs or continues after the expiration date, the investigator is out of compliance with both federal regulations and University policy.
 Retrospective approval for work done after the expiration date cannot be granted.

 Allow at least 4 weeks for the continuing review to be processed.
 Incomplete submissions will not be assigned for review.

 Follow these steps to submit the continuing review.
 For additional assistance, read the quick guide called "Submitting Post-approval Forms" in the Help section of iRIS.